Samueltommzy/s3-image-storage/README.md

 # Description

-This project holds the solution to sessions backend assessment.The main requirement is to build a nodejs service that receives an image url, fetches the image and uploads it to S3 bucket.
+A nodejs service that receives an image url, fetches the image and uploads it to S3 bucket.

 ## Functionalities